The Scenery is Spectacular in the Forest Region

 Cross Country Skiing – 8 trails; 53 miles

 With 96.3 miles of completed trails marked with blue diamonds, the North Country Trail is the longest trail in the Allegheny National Forest.
 It is one of three designated National Scenic Trails in Pennsylvania and provides vistas of the Allegheny Reservoir as it passes through rock outcroppings, open hardwoods, old growth forests and stands of hemlock.

 A trail head with a parking area is located along PA 346 west of the City of Bradford.
 From this northern point, situated along the New York-Pennsylvania state border, near the Willow Bay Recreation Area, the North Country Trail winds south to Tionesta Scenic Area.
 The trail then heads southeast to Nanson and southwest through Seldom Seen Corners to the ANF Boundary near Muzette.

 Perfect for backpacking, the northern section from Rt.
 321 to the Red Bridge Recreational Area is approximately 29 miles, so allow 2-3 days.
 Difficulty level is moderate to difficult.

 Minister Creek Hiking Trail

 This 7.3 mile trail begins at the Minister Creek Campground and forms a loop.
 The trail head parking lot is located on Rt.
 666 west of Minister Creek Campground, 14.7 miles southwest of Sheffield.
-Marked with grey diamonds, this trail is for hiking, skiing, and mountain biking.
+Marked with grey diamonds, this trail is for hiking and skiing.
 Difficulty level is more difficult.